saraperrayy/reading-notes/Learning-Markdown.md

 ### Headers

 To create a heading, you can start a line with `#`.
+The number of `#` you use will determine the size of the heading.
 You can include up to 6 tiers of headings to style your text.

 `# this is an <h1> heading`

 `## this is an <h2> heading`

+### Paragraphs

+You can create new paragraphs by leaving a blank line between each new section.

 ### Text Styling

 Bold `**` or `__ __`

 Italic `*` or `_ _`

 Strikethrough `~~`

 Bold and Nested Italics `** **` and `_ _`

 All bold and Italics `*** ***`

 #### Emphasis